Fnatic vs Team Liquid - VCT EMEA League: Predictions, where to watch, and more

 Head-to-head

-These teams faced each other in the Regular Season, where Fnatic won the BO3 series by 2-0.
+These teams faced each other in the Upper Finals of the Playoffs, where Fnatic won the BO3 (Best of Three) series by 2-0.

 Recent results